 Information-collection reading is reading I do to stay informed about current events for topics in which I am already interested or reading I do to expose myself to ideas that may spawn new interests over time.

 Exploratory reading is reading I do to dive deeper into specialize topics.
 This type of reading usually involves audiobooks, digital kindle books, and peer-reviewed journal articles.
-To finish exploring a single piece may take me anywhere from two to ten hours of work, depending on what I am reading.
+To finish exploring a single piece of work may take me anywhere from two to ten hours, depending on what I am reading.

 When I do exploratory reading, I have some specific goals in mind.
 In addition to broadening my own awareness about the world around me and probing ideas in a specialized realm of knowledge, I also want to make a decision on whether or not I feel this work deserves a larger time commitment in my future.